About the Award

 The Career Awards for Medical Scientists (CAMS) is a highly competitive program that provides $700,000 awards over five years for physician-scientists, who are committed to an academic career, to bridge advanced postdoctoral/fellowship training and the early years of faculty service.

 Proposals must be in the area of basic biomedical, disease-oriented, or translational research.
-Proposals in health services research or involving large-scale clinical trials are ineligible.
-Awards are made to degree-granting institutions in the U.S. or Canada on behalf of the awardee.
+Proposals in health services research or involving large-scale clinical trials are not eligible.
+The previously funded individuals (or researchers) are listed in the Grant Recipients section of this program.